juandave25/Products.Api/README.md

 3. Open your visual studio and select default <code>Products.Api</code> as a launch project

-4. Open the Postman folder and import collection from Postman execute the <code>authlogin</code> endpoint and start to test every endpoint.
+4. Open the Postman folder and import collection from Postman execute the <code>authlogin</code> endpoint to get a bearer token and start to test every endpoint.

+   PD: <code>{username: test - password: password}</code> for JSON body in authenticate endpoint.
+Enpoints to create, update, and delete products need a bearer token, you can get products without authentication and authorization.

-5. If you want to use swagger you can run this URL :
+6. If you want to use swagger you can run this URL :
    <code>https://localhost:5001/swagger</code>